 It is not possible to answer the myriad of environmental, social and governance questions that arise from COVID-19 while the debates are in their infancy.
 In the meantime, however, we look at whether COVID-19 will accelerate or decelerate progress and focus on ESG’s constituent parts.

 Environment: Still the largest elephant in the room

 Before COVID-19, the European Insurance and Occupational Pensions Authority (EIOPA) already had ESG in its sights – a way to ‘operationalise’ sustainability.
 The pandemic has intensified the scrutiny.

-“What COVID-19 shows is how a health and environmental issue can become a profound social problem, causing material governance challenges for companies and countries alike” says Steve Waygood, chief responsible investment officer at Aviva Investors.
+“What COVID-19 shows is how a health and environmental issue can become a profound social problem, causing material governance challenges for companies and countries alike” says Steve Waygood (pictured above), chief responsible investment officer at Aviva Investors.
 “It shows how such challenges do not respect national borders.
 It’s an ESG stress-test for the global economy.”

 COVID-19’s origins are fiercely debated; it’s one of a growing cluster of zoonotic diseases (conditions passed from animals to people) that have resulted from humans coming into close contact with other forms of life.